tembo-io/website/blog/2023-09-14-four-types-of-extensions/index.md

 **[SQL objects](https://www.postgresql.org/docs/current/extend-extensions.html#:~:text=A%20useful%20extension%20to%20PostgreSQL,package%20to%20simplify%20database%20management.)**, let's just call it SQL, are extensions of SQL, for example new functions and data types.
 These are often implemented by a library, but can also be implemented in other ways, for example using a procedural language like [PL/pgSQL](https://www.postgresql.org/docs/current/plpgsql.html).

 **Hooks:** A Postgres feature informally called *hooks* can be used to connect into Postgres' existing functionality.
 Hooks allow for overwriting default Postgres functionality, or calling back into an extension's code at the appropriate time.
-For example, a hook modifying Postgres start up behavior can launch a background worker.
+For example, one type of hook can modify Postgres start up behavior to launch a background worker, and a different type of hook can be used to redirect queries to a different table.
 :::note
 On the note of terminology, sometimes extensions are instead referred to as 'modules', but I like to simply refer to everything as an 'extension', but feel free to @ me on X to tell me I am wrong ([@sjmiller609](https://twitter.com/sjmiller609)).
 :::